-As of December 31, 2015, we held cash and cash equivalents of \$7.5 million and had \$37.9 million in restricted cash.
+As of December 31, 2016, we held cash and cash equivalents of \$10.2 million and had \$38.0 million in restricted cash.

-The carrying amount of our current and long-term debt outstanding was \$75.8 million and \$500.5 million, respectively, at December 31, 2016, compared to \$32.8 million and \$548.3 million, respectively, at December 31, 2015.
-The current portion of our long-term debt outstanding at these dates represents principal payments under our Facility Agreement scheduled to occur within 12 months of the measurement date.
-The \$4.8 million net decrease in our total debt balance during 2016 was due primarily to principal payments we made under our Facility Agreement, offset by an increase in the carrying value of the Thermo Loan Agreement due to interest accruing on that debt and accretion of the debt discounts related to our convertible notes.
+The carrying amount of our current and long-term debt outstanding was \$79.2 million and \$434.7 million, respectively, at December 31, 2017, compared to \$75.8 million and \$500.5 million, respectively, at December 31, 2016.
+The current portion of our debt outstanding at these dates represents primarily principal payments under our Facility Agreement scheduled to occur within 12 months.
+At December 31, 2017, this current debt balance also included the total outstanding amount of our 2013 8.00% Notes as the first put date of the notes is April 1, 2018.
+The \$62.4 million net decrease in our total debt balance was due primarily to principal payments of \$75.8 million for the Facility Agreement in June and December 2017 and a reduction of \$16.0 million to the 2013 8.00% Notes following conversions in August 2017.
+This decrease was offset partially by a higher carrying value of the Loan Agreement with Thermo due to interest accruing on that debt and a higher carrying value of the Facility Agreement and convertible notes due to accretion of the debt discounts and debt financing costs.